DuzaBF/DuzaBF/README.md

 Learning Python, C and C++.
 Interested in Rust.

-Doing research on Photon-Counting X-Ray detectors and Bioimpednace Spectroscopy.
+Doing research on Photon-Counting X-Ray detectors and Bioimpedanace Spectroscopy.